A1 in London: Haringey

+After the Archway roundabout, the A1 enters a cutting, and becomes Archway Road.
+This was built in 1810–13 to provide an easier route than that up the 1:11 Highgate Hill.
+The mining engineer Robert Vazie proposed a route to the East of Highgate, mostly in a cutting but with a 360 yard tunnel through the ridge carrying Hornsey Lane.
+The St. Mary Islington Road Act 1810 established the Highgate Archway Company to do this, "archway" being a euphemism for "tunnel".
+Work was plagued by water, with John Rennie called in for advice.
+On 13 April 1812 the brick-lined tunnel collapsed.
+John Nash was appointed engineer and oversaw excavation of a cutting for the entire route with a combined "archway" and three-arch bridge above, carrying Hornsey Lane.
+The entire "archway" lay well below ground level and was referred to in some prints of the 1820s and 1830 as "Highgate Tunnel".

-Nash's Archway Bridge, a little way south of the current bridge, and the new Archway Road were opened in 1813, though the road surface, being constructed of sand and gravel, proved difficult for heavy traffic.
-Parliamentary Commissioners took over the road, and John Benjamin Macneill, chief engineer to Thomas Telford, proposed using Roman cement and gravel, an innovative technique that was used for the first time on Archway Road, and is the basis for modern road building.
+Water continued to be a problem for many years after the road's opening, destroying its surface, which, in accordance with then-current practice had been built over a base of graded stones.
+Parliamentary Commissioners took over the road and, after many failed attempts, John Macneill, chief engineer to Thomas Telford, solved the problem in 1829 by reconstructing the road over a base of Roman cement and gravel, with extensive drainage at the sides.
+This is the basis for modern road building and Archway Road was its first use.
 The construction was financed by tolls which were abolished in 1876 – traffic increased substantially thereafter, particularly after the introduction of trams on the road.

-Between 1897 and 1900, Nash's bridge was replaced with the present cast-iron Hornsey Lane Bridge, designed by Sir Alexander Binnie, accessible from the Archway Road level by a steep flight of steps.
-Hornsey Lane Bridge, designated a Grade II listed building by English Heritage in 1972, is informally called "Suicide Bridge" as it is a known suicide spot.
+Between 1897 and 1900, Nash's structure was replaced with the present cast-iron Hornsey Lane Bridge, designed by Sir Alexander Binnie, accessible from Archway Road by a steep flight of steps.
+In 1885 Nash's classical balustrade along Hornsey Lane had been replaced with tall railings to prevent suicides and Binnie's bridge was designed to deter them.
+In 1972 Binnie's bridge was designated a Grade II listed building by English Heritage but it became known as a suicide spot.
 It was the venue for the mental illness campaign group Mad Pride's inaugural vigil in 2000, and was the subject of Johnny Burke's 2006 film The Bridge.
-When, at the end of 2010, three men in three weeks committed suicide by jumping from the bridge, a campaign was set up by local residents for better anti-suicide measures to be put in place.
-Hornsey Lane and the bridge marks the boundary between the Inner London Borough of Islington and the Outer London Borough of Haringey.
+When, at the end of 2010, three men in three weeks committed suicide by jumping from the bridge, a campaign was set up by local residents for better anti-suicide measures.
+Ironically the railings erected in 2019 closely resembled those of 1885, differing only in that while the 1885 railings replaced Nash's balustrades, the 2019 ones left Binnie's in place.
+The bridge marks the boundary between the Inner London Borough of Islington and the Outer London Borough of Haringey.